 - 48 Ritz crackers

-- 8 oz. semisweet chocolate chips - I use these
+- 8 ounces good quality semisweet chocolate chips

 Instructions

 - In a medium heat-proof bowl, melt the chocolate almond bark and chocolate chips in the microwave on a low setting, stirring regularly.
-Or set up a double boiler (my preferred method).
+Or set up a homemade double boiler.
 Take care to not let the chocolate scorch.

-- After chocolates have melted, drop a sandwich cookie into the chocolate.
+- Once chocolates have melted, pull the double boiler off the stovetop.
+Drop a sandwich cookie into the chocolate.
 Using two forks to maneuver the sandwich cookie, quickly turn the cookie to completely cover it with chocolate.
 Lift the cookie out with one of the forks, and tap the fork handle lightly on the side of the bowl to force excess chocolate down through the fork’s tines and back into the bowl.
 Slide the fork outward from the bowl, dragging the bottom of the tines along the rim of the bowl, letting any other excess chocolate drip down the inside of the bowl.
 Transfer chocolate-dipped cookie onto the wax paper, using a toothpick to aid in sliding the cookie off the fork's tines.
 Repeat until all cookies are dipped.
 If the chocolate becomes thick and difficult to work with, simply warm it up a bit more.

 - If you wish to top the cookies with sea salt flakes or sprinkles, be sure to sprinkle the cookies before the chocolate sets up.